studyfirston/studyfirston_hci.github.io/hci/README.md

 AI-Fitness Friend counts the number when the user is doing the exercise.
 Check exercise postures.
 AI-Fitness Friend ensures that the user is performing the selected exercise in the correct position.
 Correct exercise postures.
-- AI-Fitness Friend let you know that If the exercise posture is not going right, it sends out a warning tone to correct its posture.
+- AI-Fitness Friend lets you know that If the exercise posture is not going right, it sends out a warning tone to correct its posture.
-- Ai-fitness friend shows the numerical values that tells the user how much the exercise posture is correctly done.
+- Ai-fitness friend shows the numerical value that tells the user how much the exercise posture is correctly done.

 <br>